Green Entrepreneurship: from 19th to 21st Century

 Here are some examples from the UK’s green start-ups that have been shining recently;

-Olio is a sharing app that aims to prevent food waste by connecting neighbours with each other and local businesses.
-The app which was founded in 2015 by two entrepreneur women attracted more than 2 million users in 54 countries.
+Olio is a sharing app that aims to prevent food waste by connecting neighbours and local businesses.
+The app, founded in 2015 by two entrepreneur women, attracted more than 2 million users in 54 countries.

 London-based environment-friendly private transportation service claims to be the city’s only sustainable car service.
 The company uses only low and zero-emission vehicles (Toyota Prius and Toyota Mirai) and is ISO 14001 certified.